-Money Insight to Help You Achieve Your Goals
+Money Insights to Help You Achieve Your Goals

 Finding Good Financial Advice

 Your finances are important.
-But I am sure you knew that.
-So I won't waste your time telling you all the great things your money will help you do.
-Instead, let's chat about why it is important to get your information about money from reputable sources.
+But I am sure you know that.
+So, I won’t waste your time telling you all the great things your money will help you do.
+Instead, let’s chat about why it is important to get your information about money from reputable sources.

 Here are my tips on avoiding internet finance scammers:

-• Have multiple teachers.
+- Have multiple teachers.
 This is for two reasons.
 First, personal finance is a BIG subject.
-One person simply can't teach you everything.
-I can help you with stocks, but you don't want me to do a deep dive into bonds.
-It's simply not my area - and one that I personally use index funds for investing.
+One person simply can’t teach you everything.
+I can help you with stocks, but you don’t want me to do a deep dive into bonds.
+It’s simply not my area – and one where I personally use index funds for investing.
 Second, the more teachers you have the more ideas you are exposed to.
-Thus, leading you to begin to figure out for yourself who is faking it and even learn better with different approaches.
+Thus, it leads you to begin to figure out for yourself who is faking it.

-• Watch out for anyone giving you specific "hot" tips.
+- Watch out for anyone giving you specific “hot” tips.
 What might be a great investment for someone else, might be horrible for you.
 Do your own research on what is right for you.
-Plus, for fun, watch a bunch of those "experts" they are all talking about almost the exact same stocks.

-• What is the person's experience.
+- What is the person’s experience.
 This is very important.
-They don't necessarily need to be formally trained in finance, but they do need to have some history if they don't.
-Our markets haven't had a longer term downturn since 2008.
+They don’t necessarily need to be formally trained in finance, but they do need to have some history if they don’t.
+Our markets haven’t had a longer-term downturn since 2008.
 Our Covid blip was short, too short to qualify for experience.
-So think about that.
+So, think about that.
 Someone who started investing in 2010, has over a decade of experience, but has not faced a prolonged market downturn.
 (Side note, the market and the economy are two different things.
-We have had an economic downturn since 2008 but the market has not had downturns longer than a couple months before skyrocketing back up.)
+We have had an economic downturn since 2008 but the market has not had a downturn longer than a couple months before skyrocketing back up.)

-• If ever in doubt hire a professional financial advisor to help you out.
-Better to spend money to get advice than to take bad free advice and lose everything.
+- If ever in doubt hire a professional financial advisor to help you out.
+It is better to spend money to get advice than to take bad free advice and lose everything.
+Not that there isn’t bad paid advice, so ask for referrals from people you trust.

 Why Me?